Matt-Muller/CSS-First-Landing-Page/README.md

-Made in one day due to Christmas and little avaiable time.
+Made in one day due to Christmas and little available time.
 Didn't felt like the best work but i pretend to improve it one day.